ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 Now every time we refresh the page we get a new number.

-Let’s work with an array function really quick just so we get a grasp of the diversity of types of functions.
+Let's work with an array function really quick just so we get a grasp of the diversity of types of functions.

-Let’s use the *array_push* function we can add items into our empty array.
+Let's use the *array_push* function we can add items into our empty array.
 This allows us to keep a list of array items up to date and dynamic instead of static like we had before.

 [PHP.net - array_push](http://php.net/manual/en/function.array-push.php)